The Atacama Cosmology Telescope: Flux Upper Limits from a Targeted Search for Extragalactic Transients: Discussion and conclusions

 While the targets in our study were known, archival transients, the ACT collaboration is preparing several other time domain projects.
-We are performing a systematic, optimised blind transient search in which we expect to find tens of new candidates similar to the those discovered serendipitously by \cite{2021ApJ...915...14N}, and another study characterising the variability of AGN is underway.
+We performed a systematic, optimised blind transient search in which we found 14 new candidates similar to those discovered serendipitously by \cite{2021ApJ...915...14N} \citep{2023ApJ...956...36L}, made a targeted search of asteroids in the ACT survey, detecting $\sim 160$ of them \citep{2023arXiv230605468O}, and another study characterising the variability of AGNs is underway.
 As CMB telescopes continue to deliver impressive cosmological results in the coming years, we can also look forward to a new era of time domain science thanks to their wide-area, high-sensitivity, and short-cadence observations.